Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Four-point Functions, H -bi-Invariance, and Semigroups

 In most standard mathematical literature on semi-simple Lie groups~\cite{hermann1966}, one starts with a decomposition for its Lie algebra, $ {\cal G} = {\cal K}\oplus {\cal P} $, with $ {\cal K} $ for the generators of the maximal compact subgroup and $ {\cal P} $ for the non-compact generators~\footnote{See Appendix \ref{app:Iwasawa}.
 This is also known as Cartan's Theorem and this decomposition is also referred to as ``Cartan decomposition" for the Lie algebra.
 This is not to be confused with the usage of ``Cartan-like" decomposition for the Lie group to be introduced below.}.
 These follow the commutation relations

-Using these commutators, one can show that all group elements carry the decomposition $ G = KAK $, where $ K $ is the group associated with $ {\cal K} $ and $ A $ is a maximal abelian subgroup in $ P $, which is associated with $ {\cal P} $.
+Using these commutators, one can show that all group elements carry the decomposition $ G = KAK $, where $ K $ is the group associated with $ {\cal K} $ and $ A $ is a maximal abelian subgroup in $ P $~\footnote{As pointed out earlier, $A$ is the non-compact subgroup in the Cartan subgroup of $SO(d,2)$.
+See App. \ref{app:symmetricspace} for a more detailed handling of how $A$ is fixed.}, which is associated with $ {\cal P} $.
 This group decomposition can be considered as a generalization of decomposition by Euler angles for compact groups, and will also be referred to as ``Cartan decomposition".
 The key idea is that all elements of $ P $ can be generated by conjugating elements of $ A $ with a rotation.
 That is, $ p = kak^{-1} $.

 This can be further generalized for all symmetric spaces.
 In particular, we can again consider the decomposition $ {\cal G} = {\cal H}_0\oplus {\cal Q}_0 $, where $ {\cal Q}_0 ={\cal Q}_0^++{\cal Q}_0^-$, and follow similar commutation relations as Eq. (\ref{eq:symm}), with $ {\cal K}\rightarrow{\cal H}_0 $ and $ {\cal P}\rightarrow{\cal Q}_0 $.
 This can be formalized by introducing an involution, (see Appendix \ref{app:embed}).
 Under such an involution, all group elements carry a decomposition of the form $ G = H_0A_0H_0 $, i.e., Cartan-like decomposition.
 These types of generalized decompositions will play an important role in our harmonic analysis leading to zonal spherical functions.